jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 ### URL shortening service

-* talking about bit.ly: a service where anyone can shorten an existing URL and then the service is managing redirecting the traffic.
+* Talking about bit.ly: a service where anyone can shorten an existing URL and then the service is managing redirecting the traffic.
 * what sort of scale?
 * Any restriction on chars to be used?
-* Are short is short?
+* How short is short?

 The approach is to design the potential API, then the components, present a data model for persistence and then address the redirect.